MicrosoftDocs/win32/desktop-src/properties/props-system-calendar-showtimeas.md

 ---
-Description: 'Indicates the status of the attendee during the event.
-User can choose to set the status as free, busy, tentative or out of office.' ms.assetid: 'ce2a1ab8-2937-446e-ac84-313649a4134d'
+Description: Indicates the status of the attendee during the event.
+User can choose to set the status as free, busy, tentative or out of office. ms.assetid: ce2a1ab8-2937-446e-ac84-313649a4134d
-title: 'System.Calendar.ShowTimeAs'
+title: System.Calendar.ShowTimeAs
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # System.Calendar.ShowTimeAs